TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/config_field_categorization.md

 3. Verify special fields appear in their specific sections
 4. Check that shared fields have identical values across configs
 5. Verify that no field appears in both shared and specific sections
+6. If testing multiple configs of the same class, ensure they have distinguishing attributes

 ---